Every F1 Driver’s History at the Chinese Grand Prix

 🇩🇪 Nico HULKENBERG

-Hulkenberg has qualified in the top ten on all but one of his last seven Chinese Grand Prix appearances.
+Hulkenberg has qualified in the top ten on all but one of his last eight Chinese Grand Prix appearances.
 He’s yet to qualify in the top six here, with a best starting spot of seventh in both 2017 and 2018.
 2015 is the only time he’s been eliminated in Q1 at the venue.

 NICO HULKENBERG’S CHINESE GRAND PRIX HISTORY